pallavi-garg/pallavi-garg.github.io/projects/Bcompiler.md

   - Static Single Assignment
   - Compiler
   - Python
-summary: "A compiler for creating Static Single-Assignment intermediate representation for the SMPL language while perfoming copy propagation, common subexpression elimination, removal of redundant load and store operations, and dead code elimination optimizations."
+summary: "The compiler for the SMPL language generates a Static Single-Assignment (SSA) intermediate representation.
+It incorporates several optimizations, including copy propagation, common subexpression elimination, removal of redundant load and store operations, and dead code elimination.
+These optimizations enhance the efficiency and performance of the compiled code."
 ---

 ## About SMPL